shirshendubhowmick/shirshendubhowmick/README.md

 Tech enthusiast, Professional software developer
 -------------------------------------------------

-* 🌍  I'm based in India 🇮🇳
+* 🌍  I'm based out of India 🇮🇳
 * 🖥️  See my portfolio at [www.shirshendu.dev](http://shirshendu.dev)
 * 🤝  I'm open to collaborating on anything related to open source
 * ⚡  My personal website is outdated as of now